Infidelity / Emotional Affairs

 The initial discovery of a physical affair or an emotional affair can trigger a range of powerful emotions for both partners – shock, rage, shame, betrayal, depression, guilt, and remorse.
 You may cycle through all of these emotions many times in a single day, one minute vowing to end the marriage and the next wanting desperately to save it.
 At this point, it’s important to take one step at a time.

-At Family Solutions Counseling Center, we want to provide some guide posts to help navigate this difficulty in the form of thoughts of ways a couple begin healing process.
+At the San Diego Psychological Center, Inc., we want to provide some guideposts to help navigate this difficulty in the form of thoughts of ways a couple begins healing process.
 The following are five thoughts on how to heal from infidelity.

 1) Cease the affair: This may seem obvious but sometimes “obvious” is better off stated.
 Couples cannot begin the healing process until the relationship is over.
 Rebuilding trust is the cornerstone of saving the marriage after an affair.
 When one spouse says “It’s over” and the reality is the affair is still going on does not help the matter.
 Continuing to lie to your spouse is not helpful at all and can prevent rebuilding trust and healing the marriage.